GiuseppeRotondo03/JumpJump_Project.github.io-/README.md

 # #Game design
 <hr>
-The game is inspired by games I played when I was younger like Minecraft Parkour, Crash Bandicoot and a little bit of titan fall 2.
-- I love giving the player the chance to decide
-- I wanted to challenge myself with new things
-- Monotony is boring
-Because of this, I realized this idea:

 ## #Game Idea
 The player finds himself on a hill (an island) surrounded by an infinite low land (an ocean) and must find a way to escape but if he touches the land, he dies.
 To avoid dying, he uses his gun to shoot and create obstacles for him to jump over with a fast and easy to control movement.